 The duration of your placement isn’t a deal breaker for temporary attorneys.
 We have placed temporary attorneys in roles that last from a handful of weeks to a year or more.
 You can request to hire / convert the temporary lawyer to a permanent role at any time.

-Here’s a hypothetical situation to illustrate the point.
+Here’s a true situation to illustrate the point.
 You oversee legal services for a healthcare company and need an attorney on-staff to review contracts for the steady stream of employees (from doctors and nurses to billers and administrators) coming into the organization, yet the budget for in-house legal personnel is currently exhausted.
 If you specify that a temporary attorney is to work within this role for a year, you can still extend the role beyond the initial engagement or convert the temporary attorney into permanent staff.

 Do You Want to Audition Candidates Before You Hire?